 Based on the Book of Genesis, chapter 1

-[Before this story, the children had been making water-related crafts—fish, little paper boats, octopuses, etc. There is a hand-made drawing of the world on the wall.
-The introduction is more for the adults than the children, but we are sowing seeds for the kids too.]
+[Before this story, the children had been making water-related crafts—fish, little paper boats, octopuses, etc. There is a hand-made drawing of the world in the wall.
+The introduction is more for the adults than the children, but they should get the point anyway.]

 There are different ways of telling stories.
 For example, let me ask you a question: